When you think about ‘natural headshot photography’, what does that mean?

 The opposite it something that is staged, awkward and forced.
 Rarely is that a good look for a headshot.

 Are you looking for LinkedIn Headshot Photographer to update your profile photo for 2020 and beyond?

 Would you like that photo to make you look credible, approachable and employable?

 What if the process of getting the shot done was painless and actually quite enjoyable?

 Not all LinkedIn Profile Photography is created equal.
 A good LinkedIn headshot should be something you’re pleased to have representing you professionally on the web.
 A bad LinkedIn profile photo is something you pulled off your phone because you couldn’t find anything better.

-Your professional LinkedIn photo can be created in my studio or at your office.
+Your professional LinkedIn photo can be created in my studio, at your office or outside.
 I create headshots for individuals who are looking for a job or trying to further their career and for companies so they can have consistency across their staff.

 Usually individual people go for a 45 minute headshot session which results in 5 final images, or I can go into an office for a half or full day.